Nyandiekahh/Code-Challenge-Bot-Battlr/README.md

 ### BotCollection.js
 - Renders a list of all available bots from the server.

-### BotCard.js
-- Displays information about an individual bot.

-### BotSpecs.js
-- Renders detailed specifications of a bot when the "View Details" button is clicked.

 ### YourBotArmy.js
 - Displays the bots that the user has enlisted into their army.